 Its History

-After his death in 1922, the six acres of property he owned were left to the city to be used as a public park or children’s playground.
+After he died in 1922, his six acres of property were left to the city to be used as a public park or children’s playground.

 The Park Today

 Drumglass Park hosts music events during the summer months.
-The park was refurbished and new sculptures were added, in the process.
+The park was refurbished, and new sculptures were added during the process.

-Artist Eleanor Wheeler was commissioned by Belfast City Council for the new artwork joining local schools, Fane Street Primary and Victoria College, and community groups in the design process which led to the creation of 3 pine cone sculptures located across the park.
+Artist Eleanor Wheeler was commissioned by Belfast City Council for the new artwork, joining local schools, Fane Street Primary and Victoria College, and community groups in the design process, which led to the creation of 3 pine cone sculptures across the park.

-As part of the £400,000 project, funded by Belfast City Council, the playground was refurbished; pathways in the park upgraded and new park furniture and lighting were installed.
+As part of the £400,000 project, funded by Belfast City Council, the playground was refurbished; pathways in the park were upgraded, and new park furniture and lighting were installed.

 Alderman Tommy Sandford, Chair of the council’s People and Communities Committee, said: